jeremyong/jeremyong.github.com/_posts/2021-01-04-cpp20-coroutines-a-minimal-async-framework.markdown

 In my codebase, this is referred to as a `jtask` (short for "joinable task") and it is otherwise identical to the task above except for this additional signaling behavior.

+## Some implementation details I glossed over

+- You can override `operator new` and `operator delete` to manage allocations of your task types yourself.
+Note that I don't believe these are guaranteed to be called if the compiler can elide the allocation altogether, so don't implement these overrides with visible side-effects
+- When suspending a coroutine, remember to ensure that pointers and references used in the body of the coroutine must have a valid lifetime extended until the coroutine exits.
+This is "obvious" but potentially is a pitfall (similar to capturing pointers and references in a lambda)
+- If doing this implementation yourself, you can also apply a similar pattern in how we handled continuations and suspensions here to handle `co_yield` expressions.
+- You will likely need a `task<void>` specialization in order to handle coroutines that execute but don't return anything
+- My own code has additional state in the `task` type to handle things like tracking history and file and line information (simplifies debugging).
+Also, the code is instrumented to support labels in profiling tools like Pix.

 ## Conclusion

 C++20 coroutines are undoutedly powerful.
 I didn't go into all the compiler optimizations